rondhi/Streamerbot-WebConfigurator/README.md

             // Other options depending on "type":

-            // For "number" type:
+            // For "number" or "slider" type:

-            "min" : 5,  // (optional) smallest number you can configure "max" : 10, // (optional) largest number you can configure "inc" : 0.5, // (optional) Allowed increments of the number
+            "min" : 5,  // (required for slider) smallest number you can configure "max" : 10, // (required for slider) largest number you can configure "inc" : 0.5, // (optional) Allowed increments of the number

             // For "select" (i.e., dropdown list)

             "values" : [